School Vision Statement

 The aim of Rowsley C of E Primary School is to nurture the spiritual development of each child in a caring atmosphere that demonstrates and advocates the Christian values and attitudes that underpin the foundation and ethos of the school.

 The gifts of truthfulness, friendship, trust, peace, courage perseverance, compassion, service, humility, respect and reverence, responsibility, wisdom, hope, creativity, forgiveness, generosity and justice are the values we want our children to leave our school with.
 Whilst these gifts are inclusive of human values, we try to anchor them into the Christian faith by relating them to the Bible through stories and readings.

 We use ‘Values for Life’, a resource to support primary schools in promoting the teaching of the Christian values, to support our delivery of the Christian Values.
-The Staff, supported by the Team Time Buddies select a new value to focus on each term.
+The Staff, supported by the Collective Worship Team, select a new value to focus on each term.